skyra-project/nayre/README.md

 # nayre

-Your favourite Discord bot for RPG, part of ArchId Network.
+Your favourite Discord bot for RTS, part of ArchId Network.